Iron alloys, oxides, preparation, types, properties & importance

 Fe3O4 + 4H2SO4 → FeSO4 + Fe2 (SO4 )3 + 4H2O

 It is oxidized to iron III oxide when it is heated in air.

 2 Fe3O4 + ½ O2 → 3 Fe2 O3

 On adding conc. hydrochloric acid to magnetite, a mixture of iron II chloride and iron III chloride is formed as the magnetite consists of a mixture of iron II oxide and iron III oxide.

 A piece of iron which is previously immersed in conc. nitric acid does not react with copper sulphate solution because of the passivity phenomena, where a thin non-porous layer of oxide is formed on the iron surface and protect it from the reaction with copper sulphate.

-It is preferable to use iron in the form of alloy not in the pure form because the pure iron is relatively soft with low hardness, malleable and ductile with magnetic properties but alloys of iron are produced with specific properties suitable for many uses.
+It is preferable to use iron in the form of an alloy not in the pure form because the pure iron is relatively soft with low hardness, malleable and ductile with magnetic properties but alloys of iron are produced with specific properties suitable for many uses.